-The first loss of a match this season came in the opening doubles matches looks great on paper, but match, where Kelly Gates and Donovan defeated Panther and Dasso in straight sets, 3-6, 3-6.
+The first loss of a match this "Not losing a set in four team season came in the opening doubles match, where Kelly Gates and Donovan defeated Panther and Dasso in straight sets, 3-6, 3-6.
 The duos of Colligan and O'Brien and Biafore and Natalie Illig completed the 8-1 Irish victory by winning their last two matches.
-It was Illinois that was to end Panther suffered the first loss of a Notre Dame's perfect record.
-In a competition that was marked by several extremely close matches, the Irish contingent lost by a score of 4-5.
-Colligan and Biafore defeated their opponents in two well-played matches and the tandems of Panther and Dasso and Colligan and O'Brien won in doubles, but it wasn't see TENNIS, page 10 SMC soccer team drops to 0-5 By ANDREA LAFRENIERE Sports Writer The Saint Mary's soccer team dropped its season record to 0-5 last weekend, losing to both the Michigan State Women's Soccer Club and the Quincy College women's varsity soccer team.
+It was Illinois that was to end Notre Dame's perfect record.
+In a set in the season in the opening competition that was marked by several extremely close matches, Saturday but came back strong to the Irish contingent lost by a score of 4-5.
+Colligan and Biafore defeated their opponents in two well-played matches and the tandems of Panther sets each, but Michelle Dasso and and Dasso and Colligan and O'Brien Izzy O'Brien were victorious in the won in doubles, but it wasn't see TENNIS, page 10 SMC soccer team drops to 0-5 By ANDREA LAFRENIERE Sports Writer The Saint Mary's soccer team dropped its season record to 0-5 last weekend, losing to both the Michigan State Women's Soccer Club and the Quincy College women's varsity soccer team.
 The Belles were defeated, 3-1, by Michigan State Friday at Angela Field.

-Sophomore Beth Hallinan scored the only goal for Saint Marv's on a penalty kick, following a play which teammate Mary Anne Perri had set up.
+Sophomore Beth Hallinan scored the only goal for Saint Mary's on a penalty kick, following a play which teammate Mary Anne Perri had set up.
 Quincy College beat the Belles, 2-1, in the team's second game of the weekend Sunday at Angela Field.
 Senior Sue Schierl scored for the Belles and was assisted by game captain Maureen Murphy on the play.

 Saint Mary's Head Coach John Akers said he was satisfied with the Belles' weekend performances despite the losses.
 "Both in the Michigan State and Quincy games I felt we played better as a team than we've been playing," Akers said.
 "I really respect the players for that, having now had five losses.
-The attitude of the team is great."
+The attitude of the team is great.'
 Akers is encouraged by the improvement the players demonstrated at the Quincy game.

-"Katy Boldt did very well in goal against Quincy, when she had to replace Patty Hatfield, who is suffering an injury," he said. " Both Beth Hallinan and Sarah Creech have taken on midfield responsibilities.
+'Katy Boldt did very well in goal against Quincy, when she had to replace Patty Hatfield, who is suffering an injury," he said. " Both Beth Hallinan and Sarah Creech have taken on midfield responsibilities.
 That's going to make us a better team in the midfield area.
 "Gloria Eleuteri also had a good game against Quincy at the sweeper position," he said.